Resonant squeezed light from photonic Cooper pairs: Nonperturbative theory

-The mode with frequency $\omega_1$ is a quantum superposition of a ``particle-like'' Stokes and a ``hole-like'' antiStokes photon; this is a pure photon mode that is \emph{decoupled} from the phonon.
-Antiparticle or hole-like states appear because the vacuum of the Ramaniton is ``dressed'' with excitations of photons and phonons.
-The other excitations $\omega_2, \omega_3$ are hybrid in that they mix (anti)photons and (anti)phonons.
-They lead to avoided-crossing of photon and phonon dispersions, with maximum hybridization happening close to the phonon resonance condition $q=1$.
+This shows that $\omega_1$ is a pure photon mode that is \emph{decoupled} from the phonon.
+It is given by the quantum superposition of ``particle-like'' Stokes and ``hole-like'' antiStokes photons.
+The latter corresponds to the absence of an antiStokes excitation, with frequency equal to minus the aS frequency, $-(+c'Q)$, which turns out to be the same as the Stokes frequency.
+Antiparticle or hole-like states appear because the vacuum of the Ramaniton is ``dressed'' with excitations.
+The other excitations $\omega_2, \omega_3$ are hybrid in that they mix (anti)photons and (anti)phonons \NM{as can be seen in Eqs.~(\ref{alpha2}),~(\ref{alpha3})}.
+They lead to avoided-crossing of photon and phonon dispersions, with maximum hybridization happening close to the phonon resonance at $q=1$.
 The laser amplitude $E_L$ is able to modify these modes by increasing $\eta$.
 The dispersions are shown in Fig.~\ref{fig:RamanitonDispersion}.

+\NM{The Ramaniton number states are formed by superpositions of multiple bare photons and phonon number states.
+The vacuum for the Ramanitons is given by

+where $\ket{N_S,N_c,N_{aS}}_B$ are Fock states for the bare modes.
+Hence, the vacuum of the Ramanitons is a two-mode squeezed state for S and aS photons.
+The bare photon probabilities for the states $\alpha_{j}^{\dag}\ket{0}_R$ with $j=2$ and $j=3$ are shown in Figs.~\ref{fig:bare_prob23}(a)~and~\ref{fig:bare_prob23}(b), respectively.
+As $q$ increases from below to above phonon resonance, the state $\alpha_{2}^{\dag}\ket{0}_R$ changes from multiple photons with nearly zero phonons ($q<1$) to multiple photons with nearly one phonon ($q>1$).
+The opposite behaviour is observed for $\alpha_{3}^{\dag}\ket{0}_R$.
+The change in photon-phonon hybridization across the anticrossing point at $q=1$ is also found in simple phonon-polaritons \cite{Kittel1987}.